-Increase of tariff maybe a short term strategy but where is the long term plan?
+An increase of tariff may be a short term strategy but where is the long term plan?
 Are we going to treat the tariffs the same as the fucked up highway toll charges?
 That it will only be increasing?

 Spend considerable time and resources now on renewable, cheap energy sources and in time, we can cut down on our reliance on fossil fuel and improve on our environments.

-During Pak Lah’s slumber administration, there was talk about use of bio-diesel to counter the increase crude oil prices.
+During Pak Lah’s slumber administration, there was talk about the use of bio-diesel to counter the increased crude oil prices.
 As it was with other Pak Lah’s “great ideas”, it simply died down and nothing big came out from this venture.

 Incentive for hybrids